 We are all about enjoying Snowdon (and other mountains) safely and with respect to other people the mountain environment.

 By following these simple steps, you can also make sure you are planning future mountain adventures responsibly:

-- Find out where you can get a suitable mountain weather forecast for your chosen area – for example Mountain Weather Information Service - Snowdonia National Park
+- Check a suitable mountain weather forecast for your chosen area – for example Mountain Weather Information Service - Snowdonia National Park

 - Tell someone where you are going: leave a route plan and contact details